luigi311/tanoshi/README.md

 Or you can install from web and restart tanoshi afterward.

 ### Account
 Tanoshi will create default account with username: `admin` and password: `admin`.
 You can change the password or create new account after login.
+Default password for new account is `tanoshi123` which you can change after login to the account.

 ## Usage
 ### CLI